jannikbuschke/formik-antd/README.md

 </Form.Item>
 ```

-How the validation logic is done is not part of this library.
+How the validation logic is implemented is not part of this library.

 ## Lists / Nested objects

-Nested objects and arrays can be accessed with lodash-like bracket syntax das described in the [Formik documentation](https://jaredpalmer.com/Formik/docs/guides/arrays).
+Nested objects and arrays can be accessed with lodash-like bracket syntax as described in the [Formik documentation](https://jaredpalmer.com/Formik/docs/guides/arrays).

 ```jsx
 <InputField name="friends[0].firstName" />